-Botanical Name: Western: Algae/Laminariales (brown algae family).
-Eastern: Saccharina japonica.
+Botanical Name: Western – Algae/Laminariales (brown algae family), Ascophyllum nodosum.
+Eastern – Saccharina japonica.

-Below is an overview of kelp, combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Below is an overview of kelp, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
 Gain a balanced and thorough understanding of the healing properties of kelp.

 Also Known As: Seaweed, Kelp Forests

 Organs/Systems: Metabolism/Thyroid, Support to female cycles (menses, pregnancy, and menopause)

-Key Western Actions & Medicinal Uses: Thyroid regulation, Antibiotic, immune enhancement, cancer prevention, natural diuretic so aids detoxing, strengthen hair and nail growth, helps prevent anemia, antibiotic, antioxidant.
-Supports female conditions: regulates menses, eases menopause, helps lactation, prevents anemia.
+Medicinal Uses: Thyroid regulation and support, immune enhancement, cancer prevention, natural diuretic so aids detoxing, strengthens hair and nail growth, helps prevent anemia, supports female hormonal conditions: regulates menses, eases menopause, helps lactation, and induces labor.
 Helps protect against radiation and heavy metals, lowers blood pressure and blood sugar levels, diabetes, chronic hepatitis C, protects the brain, Parkinson’s disease.